Rapptz/discord.py/docs/api.rst

         The system message denoting that a member has "nitro boosted" a guild and it achieved level 3.

+.. class:: MessageFlags

+    Specifies the flags on a :class:`Message`.

+    .. attribute:: crossposted

+        Denotes if the message has been published to subscribed channels (via Channel Following).

+    .. attribute:: is_crosspost

+        Denotes if the message originated from a message in another channel (via Channel Following).

+    .. attribute:: suppress_embeds

+        Denotes if the message has embeds suppressed.

 .. class:: ActivityType

     Specifies the type of :class:`Activity`.
 This is used to check how to